-Creating accurate cash flow and balance sheet forecasts means continually updating models with lots of data from disparate data sources.
+Creating accurate cash flow and balance sheet forecasts means continually updating models with data from disparate sources.
 This includes forecasting the company’s cash receipts and disbursements.
-The receipts primarily come from the accounts receivable from recent sales, but also include sales of assets, available loans and external funding.
+The receipts primarily come from the accounts receivable from recent sales, but also include sales of assets, available loans, and external funding.

-Easy yet Secure Access
+- Easy yet secure Access